Does Your Dog Drag Its Rear End?

 - Licking and biting of the tail head region (tail biting)

-- Rubbing Anus on the ground (scooting)
+- Rubbing the anus on the ground (scooting)

-- Jumping up suddenly while at rest as if pricked by a pin
+- Jumping up suddenly while at rest, as if pricked by a pin

 - Periodically staring at the anal area